-The advantage of the epistemic account is that we have intuitions about the knowledge of agents in the crucial example pairs, and these intuitions systematically correspond to intuitions about the felicity of $must \ \phi$ utterances, as spelled out in (13).
+The advantage of the epistemic account is that we have intuitions about the knowledge of agents in the crucial example pairs, and these intuitions systematically correspond to intuitions about the felicity of must φ utterances, as spelled out in (13).
 This systematic correspondence makes predictions.
-The indirectness account, on the other hand, does not make clear predictions because it does not explain why some agents count their evidence as direct while others do not, and we do not have intuitions about whether an agent has direct evidence or not in the crucial examples, or at least nowhere near as clear-cut intuitions as we have about knowledge.
+The indirectness account, on the other hand, does not make predictions because it does not explain why some agents count their evidence as direct while others do not, and we do not have intuitions about whether an agent has direct evidence or not in the crucial examples.

-In Sections 3.1 and 3.2, I will demonstrate how the context conspires to render φ known for some agents and not others in our context pairs.
-This discussion is guided by the theory of knowledge developed in Lewis 1996, though we will not explicitly consider his work until Section 3.2.
+In sections 3.1 and 3.2, I will demonstrate how the context conspires to render φ known for some agents and not others in our context pairs.
+This discussion is guided by the theory of knowledge developed in Lewis 1996, though we will not explicitly consider his work until section 3.2.
 Lewis considers example pairs like those already discussed, however he does not consider must φ utterances.
 Instead, his aim is to explain our intuitions about knowledge.
 Lewis helps us to see that some agents fail to know because they know too little, while others fail to know because they know too much.
 This will help us come to grips with the role that evidence plays in knowing φ , which in turn helps us understand the use of must φ utterances.